antonio-marasescu/the-stc-repository/cloud/aws/014-aws-pricing-and-billing.md

 - EC2 Lanuch Type Model: no additional fees, you pay for the aws resources stored and created in your application

 ### Fargate
-- Fargate Launch Type Model: Pay vor vCPU and memory resources allocated to your applications in your containers
+- Fargate Launch Type Model: Pay for vCPU and memory resources allocated to your applications in your containers

 ### S3
 - Storage Class: S3 Standard, S3 Infrequent Access, S3 One-Zona IA, S3 Intelligent Tiering, S3 Glacier and S3 Glacier Deep Archive